Introduction: Triple Mango Cake

 · ½ cup mango puree (1 medium mango)

-· ¼ cup sugar (adjust according to taste and ripeness of mango)
+· 1.5 oz weight powdered sugar (adjust according to taste and ripeness of mango)

 · ¼ tsp salt